Scabies is a skin infestation caused by a mite known as Sarcoptes scabiei. This causes an itchy rash to form on your skin.

 Scabies and bedbugs feed off the human body.
 One does it from outside your body (bedbugs), while the other does it from inside (scabies).

 Scabies are microscopic mites that burrow into your skin to live and lay eggs.
 When bedbugs bite, you often see clusters of bites.
-Each cluster usually contains three to five bites that appear in a zigzag pattern.
+Each cluster usually contains three to five bites in a zigzag pattern.

 Scabies is a skin infestation from tiny mites that can cause skin discoloration, swelling, and severe itching.